rstyczynski/pmaker/README.md

 src                 pmaker project
 ```

 Pmaker comes with sample system, described in data directory.
-Note that both user nad server database is started with name of the group.
-In real life it will be department, organisation, or project name, or any other business level name identifying group of people.
+Note that both user and server database is started with name of the group.
+In real life it will be department, organization, or project name, or any other business level name identifying group of people.

 ```
 > ls -1 data

-sample.users.yaml       list of users sample.inventory.cfg    list of insnaces
+sample.users.yaml       list of users sample.inventory.cfg    list of instances
 ```

 # user definition

-User database is the place where all uses are described. username is users identifier on all the servers; server_groups says to wchich environments user has access; password/key defines authentication method; become informs is user may sodo to oracle, root, and/or appl* users.
+User database is the place where all uses are described. username is user’s identifier on all the servers; server_groups says to which environments user has access; password/key defines authentication method; become informs is user may sodo to oracle, root, and/or appl* users.
 Email and phone are informative for system operator.

 Let's take a look how the user is described: